StuartsProjects/SX12XX-LoRa/ReadMe.md

 **transmit(buff, TXPacketL, timeout, TXpower, WAIT_TX)**

 Transmit the contents of the buffer name given, for the given length.
-With a timeout in mS, with a TXpower in dBm and wait for the transmit to complete (a blocking command).
+With a time-out in mS, with a TXpower in dBm and wait for the transmit to complete (a blocking command).
 To have the LoRa device start transmitting and continue as a no blocking command use NO\_WAIT.

 With **transmit** and WAIT\_TX the function returns the packet length if transmit detected no errors and 0 if errors were detected.
 If NO\_WAIT is used you will need to check when pin DIO0 (SX127X) or DIO1 (SX126X and SX128X) goes high indicating transmission is completed.